 Circuit type: Permanent road course

-Finland's latest motor racing circuit has been designed from the outset to allow the return of top-level international racing to the country for the first time since the early 1980s.
-The KymiRing looks set to host MotoGP from 2018 onwards, having signed an agreement with the sport's promoters, Dorna.
+Finland’s latest motor racing circuit has been designed from the outset to allow the return of top-level international racing to the country for the first time since the early 1980s.
+The KymiRing will host MotoGP from 2020 onwards, having signed an agreement with the sport’s promoters, Dorna.

 Plans for the facility, located at Tillola near to the city of Kouvola, were first mooted in 2006, with the Pohjola Racing organisation making an official announcement in 2009.
 With the closure of a paper mill, the local government was keen to encourage new projects that would boost employment and the KymiRing complex fitted the bill.
 The project aims to create a new place for motorsport with infrastructure that will allow the hosting of significant events while also offering a year-round safe environment for driver training on two and four wheels.